Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Introduction

 \subsection{Structure of the paper}

-The first part of this work is devoted to developing the notion of $p$-stable pair and extending several statements from pairs to $p$-stable pairs.
-In particular, in \S \ref{preliminaries} we set the key definitions and properties, while in \S \ref{section_boundedness} we extend the boundedness results of \cite{HMX18} to the context of $p$-stable pairs.
-In doing so, a key technique is to relate a $p$-stable pair $(X,D)$ to its ample model $\Proj \bigoplus_{m\ge 0} H^0(X,\cO_{X}(m(K_X + \Delta +D))$, which is a stable pair.
-In the framework of nef and big log canonical divisors, the abundance conjecture is fully known only in dimension up to 3 \cite{KMM94}, while in higher dimensions we only know the klt case by the basepoint-free theorem.
-Therefore, some technical statements are phrased conditionally to the existence of the needed ample models; the specific condition is referred to as assumption (A), which is defined in \S \ref{term.subs}.
-This also justifies the presence of assumption (A) in Theorem \ref{thm intro 1} and Theorem \ref{thm intro 1 on steroids}.
-On the other hand, any stable pair is the ample model of a $p$-stable pair.
-Thus, the application to Theorem \ref{thm intro 2} holds unconditionally.
+The first part of this work is devoted to developing the notion of $\bQ$-stable pair and extending several statements from pairs to $\bQ$-stable pairs.
+In particular, in \S~\ref{preliminaries} we set the key definitions and properties, while in \S~\ref{section_boundedness} we extend the boundedness results of \cite{HMX18} to the context of $\bQ$-stable pairs.

-In \S \ref{section functor} and \S \ref{section_properness}, we analyze the moduli functor $\sF_{n,p,I}$.
-In particular, in \S \ref{section functor} we show that $\sF_{n,p,I}$, which a priori is only a category fibered in groupoids over $\mathrm{Sch}/k$, is a Deligne--Mumford stack.
-Then, in \S \ref{section_properness} we show that $\sF_{n,p,I}$ is proper.
-Thus, \S \ref{section functor} and \S \ref{section_properness} settle Theorem \ref{thm intro 1 on steroids}, except for the projectivity part.
+In \S~\ref{section functor} and \S~\ref{section_properness}, we analyze the moduli functor $\sF_{n,p,I}$.
+In particular, in \S~\ref{section functor} we show that $\sF_{n,p,I}$, which a priori is only a category fibered in groupoids over $\mathrm{Sch}/k$, is a Deligne--Mumford stack.
+Then, in \S~\ref{section_properness} we show that $\sF_{n,p,I}$ is proper.
+Thus, \S~\ref{section functor} and \S~ \ref{section_properness} settle Theorem \ref{thm intro 1 on steroids}, except for the projectivity part.

-In \S \ref{section morphism}, we make a connection between $\sF_{n,p,I}$ and the moduli space of stable pairs.
-In particular, we show that every irreducible component of the moduli space of stable pairs is dominated by a component of $\sF_{n,p,I}$ (for a suitable choice of invariants), and this morphism is finite.
+In \S~\ref{section morphism}, we analyze the notion of family of $\bQ$-stable pairs when the base is reduced.
+Under these assumptions, we show that the existence of a relative good minimal model is determined by a fiberwise condition.

-In \S \ref{section projectivity ksba} we conclude our work.
-We use the ampleness lemma to show that the coarse space of $\sF_{n,p,I}$ is projective, and we use the results from \S \ref{section morphism} to descend the analogous statement to the moduli space of stable pairs.
+In \S~\ref{section projectivity ksba} we conclude our work.
+We use the ampleness lemma to show that the coarse space of $\sF_{n,p,I}$ is projective, and we use the results from \S~\ref{section morphism} to descend the analogous statement to the moduli space of stable pairs.